Gerard Thomas Straub

 Gerry Straub is a former member of the Board of Directors of Bread for the World, a Washington, DC based Christian lobbying organization that fights against hunger.
 Mr. Straub is also a former member of on the Board of Regents of the Franciscan School of Theology in Berkeley, California.
 In September of 2003, The University of Dayton presented Mr. Straub with the Daniel J. Kane Religious Communications Award, an annual award given to a person who has made "an outstanding lifetime dedication to gospel values through various forms of Media".
 Mr. Straub lives in North Hollywood, California with his wife and dog.

-Presentations at Calvin College:Poverty and Prayer and the Power of Film
+Presentations at Calvin University:Poverty and Prayer and the Power of Film

 Part of the: January Series